mtiews/track-my-asset/README.md

 The backend is developed using Node.js, run `node server.js` to start the server.
 The Angular-based UI is served from the `dist` directory, so run `ng build` before starting the server or run `npm run buildrun`.

+## Configuration

+### UI
+The configuration can be found in the `environment.ts`.
+Please use your own Google-API keys!

+For authentication Auth0 is used.
+Create your own OpenId Connect Application in your Auth0 account and configure the `auth0_` settings according to your needs.

+### Backend
+The configuration for the backend can be found in the file `configuration.js` file.
+Ensure that the `oidc*` settings match your settings configured for your OpenId Connect Application in Auth0.
+The `oidc*` settings can be set via process environments (`OIDC_AUDIENCE`, `OIDC_ISSUER`, `OIDC_WELLKNOWN`).

 ## User Manual

 ### Web UI